ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

 - Acceptable forms of collaboration include:
     - Discussing high-level concepts, such as the use cases for `while` loops or the various methods that can add elements to a `list`.
-    - Referring someone to a course text book, course slides, or other resources that contain helpful information or instructions.
+    - Referring someone to a course text book, course slides, example programs, or other resources that contain helpful information or instructions.
     - Outlining the high-level steps to solving a problem or implementing a feature, without mentioning specific lines of code that need to be written.